Piping & Drumming

-The Grades 1, 2, 3, 4 and 5 Band Competitions will take place on Saturday, August 5, 2017.
-The schedule will be available on the PPBSO website in early July, 2017.
-There is no limit on the number of bands that may register for any grade at the Glengarry Highland Games.
-Massed Bands will be held at 1:00 p.m. and at 6:00 p.m. when results are announced and awards are handed out.
+The Grades 1, 2, 3, 4 and 5 Band Competitions will take place on Saturday, August 3, 2019.
+The schedule will be available on the PPBSO website in early July, 2019.
+Massed Bands will be held at 1:00 p.m. and at 6:00 p.m. when results are announced and awards are presented.
 All band registrations must be submitted to www.ppbso.org.

 North American Pipe Band Championships™

 All competitions are governed and organized by the Pipers and Pipe Band Society of Ontario (PPBSO).
 All competitors must be members of the PPBSO or a member of an officially recognized affiliated organization, or Society, in another Province, State or Country.